steccas/stecCA/README.md

     ```sh
     docker ps
     ```

   If they are not healty or something doesn't work, check every passage, open an Issue or check <a href="#support">Support</a>.

+Enjoy
 <!-- USAGE EXAMPLES -->
 ## Usage